Your AI coding agent

 Run codevira graph and your project's decision memory renders as an interactive, fully offline HTML viewer — decisions, files, tags, and the lineage between them.
 This is a live miniature.
 Drag the nodes.
 Click one.

-decision protected file
+protected decision file

 D000412